 Note: R CMD check and R CMD build run R processes with --vanilla in which none of the user's startup files are read.
-If you need R_LIBS set (to find packages in a non-standard library) you can set it in the environment: also you can use the check and build environment files (as specified by the environment variables R_CHECK_ENVIRON and R_BUILD_ENVIRON; if unset, files53 ~/.R/check.Renviron and ~/.R/build.Renviron are used) to set environment variables when using these utilities.
+If you need R\LIBS set (to find packages in a non-standard library) you can set it in the environment: also you can use the check and build environment files (as specified by the environment variables R\CHECK\ENVIRON and R\BUILD\ENVIRON; if unset, files ~/.R/check.Renviron and ~/.R/build.Renviron are used) to set environment variables when using these utilities.

-Note to Windows users: R CMD build may make use of the Windows toolset (see the "R Installation and Administration" manual) if present and in your path, and it is required for packages which need it to install (including those with configure.win, cleanup.win, configure.ucrt or cleanup.ucrt scripts or a src directory) and e.g. need vignettes built.
+Note to Windows users: R CMD build may make use of the Windows toolset (see Section "The Windows toolset" in R Installation and Administration) if present and in your path, and it is required for packages which need it to install (including those with configure.win, cleanup.win, configure.ucrt or cleanup.ucrt scripts or a src directory) and e.g. need vignettes built.

-53 On systems which use sub-architectures, architecture-specific versions such as ~/.R/check.Renviron.x64 take precedence.
+&lt;sup>53 On systems which use sub-architectures, architecture-specific versions such as ~/.R/check.Renviron.x64 take precedence.